peer-base/peer-star/docs/rfc-identity.md

 - Over exposes the private key: A private key should be used as few times as possible.
 Using it a lot makes it easier for an attacker to gain access to the key.
 - If the key is compromised, the attacker is able to completely impersonate the real DID owner.

-For those reasons, we propose a mechanism where a master key pair is used to sign (authorize) other key pairs.
+Alternatively, we propose a mechanism where a master key pair is used to sign (authorize) other key pairs.
 The master key pair can then be used to sign others.
 This process can continue through many layers.
 The advantage of this mechanism is that if a key is compromised, only the keys that it signed need to be changed.
 All the other ones above it, remain safe.

 In the first version of this proposal we envision three layers of keys, as shown in the figure below.
 The first, *layer 1* is the DID key, called the *Root Key*.
 The Root Key is the one used to create the DID and authorize *layer 2* keys.
 Each entity will use Peer-Star applications from different devices (laptop, smart-phone and others).
 For each device, an entity will have one key pair whose public key is signed by the _Root Key_.
 Those keys are called Device Keys and are _layer 2_ keys.
 Finally, Device Keys can be used to sign (authorize) new temporary keys, Ephemeral Keys, to be used by specific applications.
 These are _layer 3_ keys.